The best Black Friday fashion deals to shop right now

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Black Friday clothing deals 2021: Best fashion offers from Ugg, All Saints, Pandora and more
+Black Friday clothing deals 2021: Best fashion offers from Ugg, Uniqlo, Pandora and more

-Upgrade your wardrobe for less with deals from Converse, Mango and Dr. Martens, to name a few
+Upgrade your wardrobe for less with deals from Converse, Mango and Dr. Martens

 Black Friday has landed – and that means there is no better time than the present to save across tech, fashion, toys, home appliances, beauty and plenty more.
 The biggest shopping event of the year sees all our favourite retailers slashing prices, from Amazon, Argos and Very to Currys and John Lewis & Partners.